Continuing Our Journey to Create a More Inclusive Workplace

 Last year, we partnered with RevWork, formerly known as Lead Inclusively, a diversity and inclusivity-specific consulting group that builds learning, leadership development, employee engagement tools, to guide us on a few next steps.
 Our goal was to establish baseline data on where we stand and identify gaps and opportunities for betterment and determine our priorities through 2021, which included education, recruiting and performance management.

 As a part of that plan, our DEI efforts this year were focused on leadership education and development.
-We have begun training our extended leadership team on moving from unconscious bias to inclusive behaviors.
+We have begun training our extended leadership team on moving from unconscious bias to inclusive behaviours.
 Additionally, this same group began piloting the Inclusion Virtual Coach app, designed by RevWork.
 This app is a resourceful tool that helps coach our extended leadership team via tips, sessions, events and reflection activities focused on topics like, meetings, hiring, team development, strategy and planning and performance management.

 In the coming months we’ll share further steps we have taken to create a more inclusive workplace, updates from our global DEI Council meetings and steps we are taking to build more inclusive practices into mobility strategies and service offerings for our clients.